waku-org/specs/standards/core/rln-contract.md

 | Erase the membership  | No     | Yes (holder only) | Yes     | No                     | No     |
 | Withdraw the deposit  | No     | No                | No      | Yes (holder only)      | No     |

-[^2]: Sending a message is not present in this table because it is part of the RLN Relay protocol and not the contract.
+[^2] Note: Sending a message is not present in this table because it is part of the RLN Relay protocol and not the contract.
 For completeness, we note that the membership holder MUST be able to send a message if their membership is _Active_, in _GracePeriod_, or _Expired_.
 Sending messages with _Expired_ memberships is allowed, because the inclusion (Merkle) proof that the holder provides to RLN Relay only proves that the membership belongs to the membership set, and not that membership's state.

 ### Register a membership

 Membership registration is subject to the following requirements:
 - The holder MUST specify the requested rate limit  `r` of a new membership at registration time[^3].
 - Registration MUST fail if `r < r_{min}` or `r > r_{max}`.
-- The holder MUST lock up a deposit to register a membership********.
+- The holder MUST make an tranasction to the contract, locking the deposit to register a membership.
-- The size of the deposit MUST depend on the specified rate limit.
+- The amount of the deposit MUST depend on the specified rate limit.
 - In case of a successful registration:
 	- the new membership MUST become _Active_;
 	- the new membership MUST have an active state duration `A > 0` and a grace period duration `G >= 0`;
 	- the current total rate limit MUST be incremented by the rate limit of the new membership.

 #### Reusing the rate limit of _Expired_ memberships

-Below are define the following rate limits:********
+Below define the following rate limits:********

 - `R_{active}` is the total rate limit of all _Active_ memberships;
 - `R_{grace_period}` is the total rate limit of all _GracePeriod_ memberships;